How a Backroads Mom Raised Two Champion Cyclists

 How do you balance being a mom with your work, which takes you all over the world?

-I truly believe that that intersection has enriched my life and the lives of my children.
-You don’t have to give up one for the other, but you do have to try to strike the right balance of all three to find what works for you and your family.
-It hasn’t always been easy, especially when they were small, but calling them every day from wherever I was (before video chatting) and sharing my excitement for wherever I was in the world brought out a curiosity in them that they have to this day.
-Now when they travel, they want to peel back the layers of a place, meet the locals, eat the food, and explore a city or country on foot or by bike – they now inspire me.
+I truly believe that intersection has enriched my life and the lives of my children.
+You don’t have to give up one for the other, but you do need to show and tell your kids why these things matter.
+Even when it’s hard, try to find the right balance of work, travel and activity that works for you and your family.
+It hasn’t always been easy, especially when they were small, but calling them every day from wherever I was and sharing my excitement for wherever I was in the world brought out a curiosity in them that they have to this day.
+Now, as adults, when they travel, they truly experience a place—peeling back the layers, meeting the locals, eating the food and exploring on foot or by bike.
+In many ways, they inspire me just as much as I ever inspired them.